valerahime/foundryvtt-pin-cushion/README.md

 - **[Only if setting 'Enable Sidebar Journal Images for GM Users' or 'Enable Sidebar Journal Images for Player Users' is enabled] Thumbnail Position**: Whether the thumbnail is left of the journal entry title or right.

 - **Use mouse position for show the tooltip**: When you hover a note on the canvas the tooltip is build based on the current mouse position instead the journal icon position.
 This solution seem to be more dynamic.

-- **One click note creation**: THIS FEATURE IS NOT REQUIRED FOR FOUNDRY V10 SINCE IT IS NOW PART OF THE CORE FUNCTIONALITY.
-Create Notes directly on the Notes Layer with a simple left click without having a connected journal entry.

 ## Features